erose1337/Math/readme.md

 Contains notes about math and python scripts that I have cobbled together while researching.

-The contents and information contained in any given file are not guaranteed to be correct.
+The content and information contained in any given file is not guaranteed to be correct, complete, or a good idea.